Edgration/icey/README-en.md

 #### v1.0.2

-- It is now possible to judge both relative and absolute paths at the same time.
+- It is now possible to judge both relative and absolute paths at the same time
-- Slightly modify the display effect of the score and the result of the zero point.
+- Slightly modify the display effect of the score and the result of the zero point

 #### v1.0.1